Keppel says restructuring on track, quarterly profits on the rise

 The firm has announced $332 million in asset monetisation so far this year, including offloading its interests in Keppel Logistics.

-The restructuring and reorientation will ultimately make Keppel a conglomerate engaged in sustainable investment, development and facilities management.
+The restructuring and reorientation will ultimately make Keppel a conglomerate engaged in sustainable investment, development and asset management.

 It is also looking at property, infrastructure and "any investment which will produce good cashflow".

-While the company lost out on the acquisition of Singapore Press Holdings, Mr Loh said Keppel Corp is looking at "quite a number of potential M&A (mergers and acquisitions)" in various growth areas for "bolt on" acquisitions.
+While the company lost out on acquiring Singapore Press Holdings, Mr Loh said Keppel Corp is looking at "quite a number of potential (mergers and acquisitions)" in various growth areas.

+He added that the firm is in a good position for growth.